 Optional: You can flavor this cake any way you like.
 Try adding 2 tablespoons of chopped olives, scallions or pesto.

-In a food processor, pulse and then process the polenta for a couple of minutes to make a finer ground.
+If using polenta or coarse corn meal, then process it for a couple of minutes in a food processor or coffee bean/spice grinder to make a finer ground.
 Add the flax and salt and pulse to incorporate.
 Pour in the water and process, making a batter.
 Add the corn and pulse a few times to mix and cut up the kernels a little.
 Let stand for about 15 minutes.

 Makes a dozen corn cakes.